MatusevychYevhenii/consul-web-ui-curl/README.md

 * [docker](https://www.docker.com/) -  is a tool designed to make it easier to create, deploy, and run applications by using containers.
 * [docker-compose](https://docs.docker.com/compose/) - is a tool for defining and running multi-container Docker applications.

-* change server and port of your consul in docker compose file
+* change server and port of your consul in docker compose file or you can build image manually and run it.

 ### Commands
 ```sh